-Meet our five permanent residents below that are up for adoption*!
+Meet our four permanent residents below that are up for adoption*!

 How To Adopt: